ServiceStackApps/HelloMobile/README.md

 ### JWT Auth

-This shows an example of authenticating using ServiceStack's stateless [JWT AuthProvider](http://docs.servicestack.net/jwt-authprovider) which lets you be able to Authenticate with an different central Auth Server to return an Authenticated Users Session encapsulated in a stateless JWT Token that can then be used to make authenticated requests on different servers configured with the same Auth Key.
+This shows an example of authenticating using ServiceStack's stateless [JWT AuthProvider](http://docs.servicestack.net/jwt-authprovider) which allows you to Authenticate with an different central Auth Server to return an Authenticated Users Session encapsulated in a stateless JWT Token that can then be used to make authenticated requests on different servers configured with the same Auth Key.
 Support for JWT is integrated in all ServiceStack's Service Clients where you can populate its `BearerToken` property to have the JWT sent as a Bearer Token in the HTTP `Authorization` Header sent of each request.

-ServiceStack's JWT Auth Provider works symbiotically with other registered Auth Providers where it's able retrieve the JWT Token of a User Session that was Authenticated with a different Auth Provider by having them both registered in the `AuthFeature` plugin, e.g:
+ServiceStack's JWT Auth Provider works symbiotically with other registered Auth Providers where it can create a JWT Token of a User Session that was Authenticated with a different Auth Provider by having them both registered in the `AuthFeature` plugin, e.g:

 ```csharp
 Plugins.Add(new AuthFeature(() => new AuthUserSession(),